CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 |   -0.9486411121761   |   -0.930076203543293   |  1.856%  |

 Additional  questions:
-1) Implement an error-mitigation protocol based on removing measurement results correspond- ing to a wrong number of electrons, which is described in Ref.
-[14](see Sec.
+1) Implement an error-mitigation protocol based on removing measurement results correspond- ing to a wrong number of electrons, which is described in [Ref](https://doi.org/10.1021/acs.jctc.8b00943)(see Sec.
 3.4.
 Post-processing Procedure).
 How diﬀerent are the results of simulations with and without error-mitigation?

 Error mitigation protocol:

 Here we want to correct for violations of the particle conservation number introduced by QCC.
-Following ref[14] as suggested in the instructions we understand that what needs to be done is to identify solutions that violate this symmetry and discard them.
+Following [Ref](https://doi.org/10.1021/acs.jctc.8b00943) and as suggested in the instructions, we understand that what needs to be done is to identify solutions that violate this symmetry and discard them.

  Given the decomposition of the total H into commutative pieces: